Joyce Crawford - Obituary

 She was preceded in death by her husband, Lecil Crawford; son, Jon Crawford; sisters, Jettie Hughes and Betty Johnson; brothers, Travis Estes and George Estes.

-The family will receive friends on Tuesday, July 14, 2020, from 3-4 p.m., with funeral services at 4 p.m. all in the chapel of Memphis Funeral Home, 5599 Poplar Avenue, Memphis.
+Visitation will be Tuesday, July 14, 2020 from 3-4 p.m., with funeral services at 4 p.m. all in the chapel of Memphis Funeral Home, 5599 Poplar Avenue, Memphis.
 Interment will be private at Memphis Memory Gardens.